 Being Third Worst in Graduation Rates is not Acceptable

 Why can’t Oregon be best in the nation in graduation rates rather than near the last?
-For too many years, our political system has failed our aspiring youth.
-The system has failed students, parents and teachers.
+For too many years, our political system has failed our kids.
 One step in the right direction is vocational education.
 These programs are perfect for kids who are eager to learn a skill or trade and head towards a career.
 Students are eager to learn, attentive, and excited.
 These students graduate at a much higher percentage than students who do not take any vocational classes.
 These kids like school!

 We Must Do Better at Treating and Managing Mental Health Issues

 The numbers of homeless people with mental health issues are at an all-time high in Oregon.
 Our prisons are filled with inmates who have serious mental health issues.
 There isn’t a broad strategy to help these people.
 Our system has failed those it aims to serve.
 We must find new strategies and solutions to get people the help they need when they need it.